Statistical Learning with Sublinear Regret of Propagator Models: Problem formulation and main results

-Here $\mathfrak{m}^e_0 \in \sN $ is a prescribed number such that $ {\theta}^0$ is guaranteed to be in $ \Xi_{\eps}$ (with high probability).
-The algorithm then operates in cycles, and each cycle consists of exploitation and exploration phases.
+After this initial exploration, the algorithm then operates in cycles, and each cycle consists of exploitation and exploration phases.
 The exploitation phase of the $k$-th cycle, $k\in \sN$, contains $\mathfrak{n}(k)$ consecutive episodes for some prescribed $\mathfrak{n}(k)\in \sN$.
 At each exploitation episode, the agent executes the optimal strategy \eqref{eq:optimalcontrol_monotone_str} defined using the current estimate $ {\theta}^{k-1}$ and the signal trajectory observed in this episode.
 During the exploration phase of the $k$-th cycle, the agent exercises the exploration strategy $u^e$ for one episode, and constructs an updated estimate $ {\theta}^{k}$ by \eqref{eq:lse_abbreviation} using data from previous exploration episodes:

 where $\cE_k=\{1,\ldots, \mathfrak{m}^e_0\}\cup \{ \mathfrak{m}^e_0 +\sum_{i=1}^j \mathfrak{n}(i)+j \mid 1\le j \le k\} $ is the indices of all exploration episodes up to the $k$-th cycle.
 This parameter $\theta^k$ will be used in the exploitation phase of the $(k+1)$-th cycle.
 The algorithm is summarised as follows.